Budibase/website/content/blog/automation/workflow-automation.md

 This includes internal and external activities alike, for both hardware and software.
 For example, device rental, infrastructure monitoring, incident reporting, feature requests, code reviews, and more.

+Check out our guide to [IT process automation](/blog/automation/it-process-automation/) to find out more.

 ## What kind of business processes can be automated?

 So what makes a workflow suitable for automation?